ibm-cloud-docs/pattern-sap-on-vpc/overview.md

 The objective of this document is to provide an IBM Solution Design for the deployment of SAP on IBM Cloud Virtual Private Cloud (VPC) to:

--   Accelerate and simplify solution design by providing a standard IBM Cloud deployment architecture reference solution for SAP on IBM PowerVS enterprise-class deployments following the [IBM Architecture Framework](https://cloud.ibm.com/docs/architecture-framework?topic=architecture-framework-intro).
+-   Accelerate and simplify solution design by providing a standard IBM Cloud VPC deployment architecture reference solution for SAP enterprise-class deployments following the [IBM Architecture Framework](https://cloud.ibm.com/docs/architecture-framework?topic=architecture-framework-intro).

 -   Provide a prescriptive, end-2-end enterprise-class solution design, with diagrams, component architecture decisions along with rationale for cloud component selection for a secure, resilient SAP on IBM Cloud VPC.